HMOs can make superb investments for landlords – either as a strategy on their own, or as part of a diverse property portfolio.

 When one tenant moves out, you still have several others paying their rent while you find a replacement for the vacant room.

-However, there are also some major things to consider when it comes to HMO investment:
+As well as the major positives, there are also some big things to consider when it comes to HMO investment:

 1. Mortgages and finance

 HMO investors often purchase regular family homes and convert them into co-living properties.